The Haight

 Sylvia was a jobber.
 She drove all over the state in her Chrysler New Yorker re-stocking products in drug stores.
 She’d load the trunk with Stay-Bright eyeglass cleaners, lip gloss and nail polish and drive the length of the central state.
 She was a Jewish New Yorker.
 According to Sylvia, if Julius gave secrets to the Russians they would have pertained to something like radar and not as was claimed the Bomb.
 He possessed no secrets and Ethyl knew nothing.
 She was arrested to pressure Julius into confessing.
 When that didn’t happen Ethyl had to die.

-I had only recently met Ron.
+They had only recently met Ron.
 Ron used to stutter.
 Then he took LSD with Richard Alpert and stopped stuttering.
 This made him a bit of a celebrity around town.
 He was a double major student.
 Film and psychology.

 “Peace starts from within, brother.”
+Ron said.

 “How’s that?”